-Approaches to God
+Approaches to God 3 credits

 A study of some of the ways religious thinkers have approached the topic of God.
-Will include consideration of biblical, classical, and contemporary ways of understanding God as well as a selection of artistic, cultural, and imaginative perspectives on God
+Will include consideration of biblical, classical, and contemporary ways of understanding God as well as a selection of artistic, cultural, and imaginative perspectives on God.

-T/RS 323 Fr.
+Fr.
 Gabuzda